kappnav/design/status-determination.md

 1. 'jsonpath' is mutually exclusive with 'exists' and 'algorithm'.
 If 'jsonpath' is specified, it must provide a status mapping for as many text status values returnable from the jsonpath expression that you want to explicitly map to a status value.
 Else is used for all others.
 If Else is omitted and the jsonpath expression returns a value that does not match any of the specified match values, then the 'unknown' status value is assigned.
 1. 'algorithm' is mutally exclusive with 'exists' and 'jsonpath'.
 If 'algorithm' is specified, it specifies a javascript snippet that accepts the resource's JSON status value as an input parameter and is responsible to return the correct component status object, containing status value and flyover text.

-1. prism.status-mapping-unregistered
+1. kappnav.status-mapping-unregistered

    This is a special status config map with a reserved name.
 It provides the resource status mapping for any kind that does not have an explicit resource status mapping.
-It is a reserved config map name in the prism namespace.
+It is a reserved config map name in the kappnav namespace.

-### Prism-installed mappings:
+### kAppNav-installed mappings:

 ```
 apiVersion: v1
 kind: ConfigMap
 metadata:
-  name: prism.status-mapping.service
+  name: kappnav.status-mapping.service
-  namespace: prism
+  namespace: kappnav
 data:
   exists: |
   {